 We focus on seven core issues: the traditional family, the sanctity of human life, religious liberty, education, sexual exploitation, national sovereignty, and support for Israel.

-If you are highly motivated, a great writer, interested in public policy and ready to gain experience, come join Concerned Women for America to work in one of our exciting fields: Traditional Media and Social Media, Legislation and Public Policy, Chapter and Grassroots Development, the Beverly LaHaye Institute, Development and Donor Relations, and Web and Online Communications.
+If you are highly motivated, interested in public policy and ready to gain experience, come join Concerned Women for America to work in one of our exciting fields: Communications and Social Media, Legislation and Public Policy, Chapter and Grassroots Development, Development and Donor Relations, and Web and Online Communications.

 "It's wonderful to see you all here.
 It makes me feel as if the reinforcements have just arrived!"